awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/capacity-rebalance.md

 1. Choose **Create**\.

 1. \(Optional\) To add an action to your lifecycle hook, [follow these steps](configuring-lifecycle-hook-notifications.md) to configure an AWS Lambda function or another target\.
-Otherwise, for an Amazon EC2 instance to run an action automatically, you must configure it to run scripts\.
+Otherwise, for an EC2 instance to run an action automatically, you must configure it to run scripts\.
 We recommend that you script your shutdown sequence to be completed in under one to two minutes to ensure that there is enough time to complete tasks before instance termination\.

 For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.